znxlwm/pytorch-CartoonGAN/data/README.md

-# Copy your data in this folder.
+# Copy your data in this folder